maguid28/PlantDiseaseClassification_AWS/README.md

 - **Database Scalability (DynamoDB):** Scales horizontally to manage increased traffic and data.

 ## Conclusion
-The project demonstrates the potential of AWS in deploying and scaling machine learning applications efficiently, providing a robust solution for plant disease classification that can be extended to other domains.
+The project demonstrates the potential of AWS in deploying and scaling machine learning applications efficiently, providing a robust solution for plant disease classification that can be easily extended to other domains.